So, a bunch of metrologists walk into a bar.

 But it’s not a perfect system.
 Just imagine if Big K was dropped.
 Or stolen.
 Or breathed on.

-A long-term endeavor of many measurement scientists around the world is to improve the system by replacing Big K. Not with another object, but with an equation based on unchanging constants of the universe.
+A long-term endeavor of many measurement scientists around the world is to improve the system by replacing Big K. Not with another object, but with a NIST equation based on unchanging constants of the universe.
 Much like the redefinition of other basic units of measurement, such as the meter and the second, the aim is to define the standard of mass in terms of physical constants instead of a fragile, filchable object.

 The linchpin for achieving this ambitious goal is determining a hyper accurate value for h, Planck’s constant, a number identified by physicist Max Planck in 1900, back when Big K was only 11 years old.
 Through the relationship of E=hν, Planck’s constant (h) links a single photon’s teeny tiny amount of energy (E) to its frequency (ν).
 By combining it with Einstein’s discovery of the equivalence of mass and energy—represented by the more famous E=mc2—a kilogram can be precisely defined in terms of energy, rather than by a vault-dwelling metal cylinder in France.

 But to truly dethrone Big K, researchers would have to determine the value of Planck’s constant to an almost unthinkable level of accuracy, equivalent to measuring the distance between New York City and Washington, D.C., down to less than 1.27 centimeters (0.5 inch).
 This level of accuracy would not be even remotely possible until more than a century after Planck’s discovery.